torrejonv/teranode/docs/services/validator.md

 SETTINGS_CONTEXT=dev.[YOUR_USERNAME] go run -Validator=1
 ```

-Please refer to the [Locally Running Services Documentation](../locallyRunningServices.md) document for more information on running the Bootstrap Service locally.
+Please refer to the [Locally Running Services Documentation](../locallyRunningServices.md) document for more information on running the Validator Service locally.

 ## 7. Configuration options (settings flags)